Utilising Cloud Based Audio Post-Production for Television

-Producers are getting wise to the fact that it makes no difference to the final sound of their production if it’s mixed in Soho, Bradford or Brighton, the only real difference being cost.
-There is a new model for completing sound post-production; if you are willing to embrace a remote workflow, shift expectations from luxury facilities in Soho to the talent and value for money found outside the capital, significant savings can be made.
+The reality is it makes little difference to the final sound of a production if it’s mixed in Soho, Bradford or Brighton, the only real difference being cost.
+If producers are willing to adopt a remote workflow and shift expectations from luxury facilities in Soho to the talent and value for money found outside the capital, significant savings can be made.

-Although cloud based audio post-production is not a new concept, in the past it has generally been an additional service offered by already established post houses.
-Previously technology hadn’t been mature enough to enable a smooth collaborative remote workflow and the cost of setting up a small to medium scale studio was unobtainable for most freelancers.
-Now with computers capable of running complex mixes and a Pro Tools system, once a preserve of the high end facilities, and the introduction of new technology, the industry has opened up to allow a new generation of engineers and mixers to hone their craft relatively easily and inexpensively.
-The barriers to entry have been greatly reduced through the availability of low cost/high quality equipment.
+Although remote audio post production is not a new concept, in the past technology hasn’t been mature enough to enable a smooth collaborative workflow and the cost of setting up a small to medium size studio was unobtainable for most freelancers.
+Now with an average computer capable of running a large Pro Tools session and the majority of audio post work done ‘in the box’ without the need for large format consoles, big rooms and large multi-room facilities the barriers to entry have been greatly reduced.

-Increased Internet speeds have also helped make remote audio post viable, as it is now possible to transfer large files relatively quickly.
-Platforms such as Digital Pigeon, that use the world’s highest performing, cloud based infrastructure service, Amazon Web Services, specialise in the transfer of large files and make it easy for producers to review work and add notes at specific timecodes, all through a browser and in HD, without having to download the file first.
+Platforms such as Digital Pigeon, that use the world’s highest performing, cloud based infrastructure service, Amazon Web Services, specialise in the secure transfer of large files quickly and reliably.
+Their platform makes it easy for producers to review work online and on any device by adding notes at specific timecodes, marking up frames and approving multimedia files.
+There is no need to download any software, create an account or follow complicated instructions; it can all be done through a browser and in high resolution.

-Other innovative ways to review and feedback on work include Source Live Pro 3 by Source Elements.
-This ingenious software allows you to stream high quality, low latency, encrypted audio and video direct from Pro Tools to multiple simultaneous listeners, enabling producers to attend virtual sessions and give instant feedback from anywhere in the world.
-This saves bouncing out a Quicktime that you then have to upload to the cloud.
+Another innovative way to review and feedback on work is Source Live Pro 3 by Source Elements.
+This ingenious software allows the streaming of high quality, low latency, encrypted audio and video direct from Pro Tools to multiple simultaneous listeners.
+This enables producers to attend virtual sessions and give instant feedback via a web browser or iPhone, from anywhere with an internet connection.

-Remote working can also be a timesaver for producers.
+Remote working can in many instances be a timesaver.
 Production companies can’t always afford for someone to oversee the dub and quite often the director is already on the next project when the previous one gets to post-production.
 An attended session can also take twice as long as an unattended one if you’re explaining to the client how you are doing things and seeking assurance once you have done them!
-Using the online review tools outlined and spending more time in pre-production setting out the audio blueprint for a show encourages a more collaborative and quicker workflow.
+Client input is essential and by using the online review tools outlined and spending more time in pre-production setting out the audio blueprint for a show enables a quicker and more collaborative workflow can be achieved.

-There will always be a need for large scale end to end post production houses though as it’s the quickest, most efficient way to post produce high end TV and Film to strict deadlines.
-It would be difficult to effectively post produce multi episodic dramas, for example, without these facilities but for the vast majority of TV programmes the lower cost, flexibility and creative benefits cloud based audio post brings will be a welcome relief to production companies who are looking to save money whilst not compromising the quality.
-For post houses it also means that if they reach capacity or budgets are tight on a particular project they can easily recruit freelancers to work on it remotely.
+There will always be the need for large scale end to end post production houses as it’s the quickest, most efficient way to post produce some TV and Film to strict deadlines.
+It would be difficult to effectively post produce multi episodic quick turnaround shows without these facilities and with the rise in Dolby Atmos, that requires substantial investment in kit and a specialist certified mix room, these facilities will be essential but for a large majority of TV programmes the lower cost, flexibility and creative benefits cloud based audio post brings will be a welcome relief to production companies who are looking to save money whilst not compromising the quality.
+For post houses it also opens up a pool of talent to tap into and means if they reach capacity or budgets are tight on a particular project they can easily recruit freelancers to work on parts remotely.

-Being able to tap into a 24hr worldwide pool of talent means that there is always someone available to complete last-minute requests.
-Talent is at the heart of this new workflow and forms the foundation of our company Brown Bear Audio.
-Our aim is to bring together this world class talent and give producers a flexible platform to access any audio post production service they require, managing the whole process along the way.
+Talent and flexibility are at the heart of this new workflow and forms the foundation of our company Brown Bear Audio.
+Our aim is to bring together this world class talent to give producers an end to end sound post production service, managing the whole process along the way.